-Medical Sciences includes six academic programs of study: the Post-Baccalaureate Pre-Medical accelerated and bridge certificate programs, the Post-Baccalaureate Pre-Allied Health certificate program, the Master of Science in Medical Sciences Accelerated, Traditional and Online Programs, and the Neuroscience certificate.
+Medical Sciences includes six programs of study: the Post-Baccalaureate Pre-Medical accelerated and bridge certificate programs, the Post-Baccalaureate Pre-Allied Health certificate program, and the Master of Science in Medical Sciences Accelerated, Traditional and Online Programs.

-To qualify for a post-baccalaureate certificate, each student must
+To qualify for a post-baccalaureate certificate, each student must:

-- complete a minimum of 34 credit hours, with 28 credit hours in residence; - satisfy all relevant requirements of the college and any additional requirements of the program; and - achieve a minimum cumulative grade point average of 3.500 on all core courses taken in the program, and a grade of no less than C in all courses taken at Agnes Scott.
+- complete a minimum of 36 credit hours, with 28 credit hours in residence; - satisfy all relevant requirements of the college and any additional requirements of the program; and - achieve a minimum cumulative grade point average of 3.500 on all core courses taken in the program, and a grade of no less than C in all courses taken at Agnes Scott.

-To qualify for a graduate degree in medical sciences or certificate in neuroscience, each student must
+To qualify for a master's degree in medical sciences, each student must:

-- complete a minimum of 33 credit hours for an accelerated master's, 54 credit hours for a traditional master's, or 12 credit hours for a certificate; - satisfy all relevant requirements of the college and any additional requirements of the program; and - achieve a minimum cumulative grade point average of 3.000 (B average) on all courses taken in the program at Agnes Scott, and a grade of no less than C in all courses taken at Agnes Scott.
+- complete a minimum of 33 credit hours for an accelerated master's or 54 credit hours for a traditional master's; - satisfy all relevant requirements of the college and any additional requirements of the program; and - achieve a minimum cumulative grade point average of 3.000 (B average) on all courses taken in the program at Agnes Scott, and a grade of no less than C in all courses taken at Agnes Scott.